 A).
 Academic Grading Scale: The high school academic year is organized into two semesters and an interum January Term, or "J-Term."
 Semester I & II and J- Term grades are the ONLY "permanent marks" that appear on a student's official high school transcript.
-Quarter grades appear on Report Cards, but are not considered official grades for the purpose of transcription.
+Quarter grades appear on Report Cards, but are not considered official for transcription purposes.